 This enhancement may ease some people’s concern about saving in a 529 account because of uncertainty over what to do with unused funds if their student receives a scholarship or decides not to pursue higher education.
-Now, this new provision may allow you to take those unused funds and give your student a head start on their future retirement.
+This new provision may allow you to take those unused funds and give your student a head start on their future retirement.

-However, before you act, take a moment to learn about the requirements that must be met to roll over unused 529 funds.
+Before you act, please take a moment to learn about the requirements that must be met to roll over unused 529 funds.
 (Note that these are the requirements as we understand them today based on the language in the legislation and are not reflective of official and final guidance provided by the U.S. Treasury; as always, you should consult with your tax, investment, and legal advisors about your personal circumstances.)

 - The 529 account must be open for the beneficiary for 15 years.